mohamedahmed-cloud/HackerranckJava/README.md

 # HackerranckJava
-Problem Solved on Hackerranck by Java
+Problem Solving on Hackerranck by Java